 Innhold er ikke tilgjengelig i valgt språk enda

 This is a simple and limited Blog system.
+It is two types of blogs, both are markdown based.

 together with project code and pick it up as a part of the Web GUI.
-No database is really needed.

-I still use a relational database for structuring the blogs and metadata, and to enable to
+My improved solution is to use a relational database for structuring the blogs and metadata, and to enable to

-write and view the blogs in various languages.
+write, store and view the blogs in various languages.

 Thymeleaf is used for server side rendering HTML pages.
 For simplicity